 There is no world where you should you ever convince yourself that not configuring conversion tracking is a good thing.

 Data without context is meaningless, context is what turns data into information.
 It’s that information that will help you understand which areas of your campaign are working and which parts are not.
 Using conversion tracking you can begin to refine your account to generate the highest quality leads and conversion rates.

 Learn From Your Mistakes

 Mistake #1 highlights that the bar set by advertisers and small businesses is very low.
 For you this means that even a small amount of work can make a huge difference and put you ahead of the game.
-It’s true, anybody can configure an AdWords campaign but the difference is finding those that can build successful campaigns.
+It’s true, anybody can configure a Google Ads campaign but the difference is finding those that can build successful campaigns.

 The true art is to generate the desired quality of lead at the highest frequency and for lowest cost per acquisition for each of your campaigns.
 That doesn’t mean the cheapest leads, it means finding the quality of lead your business needs for the lowest CPA.

-If AdWords isn’t working for your business take a look at each of the mistakes we’ve identified and review whether you or your agency is managing each area effectively.
+If Google Ads isn’t working for your business take a look at each of the mistakes we’ve identified and review whether you or your agency is managing each area effectively.

 Google Ads is a digital channel just like Social Media & SEO and therefore it’s up to your business to understand which digital marketing channel is the best for your small business.